 Convince the organization

 Even in automation, it’s really about the people.

 3- Get management buy-in: Though “move fast and break things” mantra is making itself heard across the enterprise, management buy-in is still a thing if you work for a large company.
 Knowing the process to be automated and possible benefits from automation, you can build a compelling case for company leadership.
 The keywords are RPA, AI and Return on Investment (ROI).
 The first 2 are topics that executives feel compelled to invest in these days.
-As for ROI an executive should demand to know the number in any investment.
+As for ROI, an executive should demand to know the ROI in any investment.

 4- Get team buy-in: Are you automating an in-house process or an out-sourced process?
 If it is an outsourced process, you are essentially just bringing in savings and the team managing the outsourced process will likely be happy to manage the automated process.